Skip to main content Skip to navigation

 • Funding situation – take note of the form's financial declarations; consider any financial commitments

-• Line up appropriate referees: make sure you have correct names and contact details; you need 2 referees for a PG research admission to Warwick.
+• Line up appropriate referees: make sure you have correct names and contact details; you need 2 referees for admission to a postgraduate research course at Warwick.
 Think of a third person as a reserve.

 *